MileHacker Logo

 Required Documents

-A passport valid for at least six months beyond your stay, completed application form, recent passport photos, hotel booking or invitation letter, return flight ticket, and documentation of funds.
+A passport valid for at least six months beyond your stay, completed application form, recent passport photos, hotel booking or invitation letter, return flight ticket, and proof of funds.
 The Yellow Fever Certificate is mandatory.

 Entry Fees & Permits